manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 In a sense, `undefined` is JavaScript's way of saying "nothing to see here, move along".

 What type does the value `undefined` have?
-It's type is also named `undefined`, and the value `undefined` is the only value that type `undefined` offers - this clearly is a very special language construct.
+Its type is also named `undefined`, and the value `undefined` is the only value that type `undefined` offers - this clearly is a very special language construct.

 Let's play around a bit with with this.
 JavaScript ships with a function called `typeof`, and we can use it to investigate the type of a value or an expression.
 Using it, we can verify that the name of the type of value `undefined` is indeed "undefined":